-Net cash used for investing activities increased \$19 million during the quarter ended March 26, 2017, compared to the same period in 2016 due to an increase in capital expenditures.
-Capital expenditures amounted to \$170 million and \$151 million during the quarters ended March 26, 2017 and March 27, 2016, respectively.
+Net cash used for investing activities decreased \$80 million during the quarter ended March 25, 2018, compared to the same period in 2017 primarily due to approximately \$105 million of cash received as part of the final settlement of net working capital in connection with the 2016 divestiture of our Information Systems & Global Solutions business.
+This cash inflow was partially offset by an increase of \$46 million in capital expenditures.
+Capital expenditures totaled \$216 million and \$170 million during the quarters ended March 25, 2018 and March 26, 2017.
 The majority of our capital expenditures were for equipment and facilities infrastructure that generally are incurred to support new and existing programs across all of our business segments.
 We also incur capital expenditures for information technology to support programs and general enterprise information technology infrastructure, inclusive of costs for the development or purchase of internal-use software.